 Skip to main content

-Kansas · OCT
+Kansas · ODC

 Odor Control Certification in Kansas

-Earn your Odor Control (OCT) certification online in Kansas with self-paced NISCR training and a same-day certificate.
+Earn your Odor Control (ODC) certification online in Kansas with self-paced NISCR training and a same-day certificate.
 You will learn the chemistry and methods behind deodorization, including thermal fogging, hydroxyl and ozone treatment, and source removal for smoke, pet, mold, and water-loss odors.
 It is an ideal add-on credential for Kansas restoration and cleaning pros who want to finish jobs that truly smell clean.

 100% online & self-paced — your certificate the same day, anywhere in Kansas.